-We own and operate two sawmill operations within the B.C.
-Coast region.
-Our Hammond operation is located on the Fraser River in Maple Ridge, B.C. and consists of a three-line sawmill, a planer mill and dry kilns.
-This facility is focused on western red cedar and supplies siding, decking, fascia and timbers for both offshore and North American markets.
-Our Acorn operation is located on leased land in Delta, B.C. and consists of a log dewatering and merchandizing system, a sawmill, a planer mill and dry kilns.
+We own and operate one sawmill operation on the B.C.
+Coast.
+Our Acorn operation is located on leased land in Delta, B.C. and consists of a log dewatering and merchandizing system, a sawmill, and a planer mill.
 This sawmill specializes in sizes and grades of lumber for use in Japanese traditional housing made primarily from hemlock and Douglas-fir logs.